s-munro/easyscore/README.md

   #### Sunday, December 20:

-  - Sam Munro
+  - s-munro
     - Design still hasn't been touched: focusing still on functionality and the scaffolding.
     * Axios call and corresponding state updates working on course page, passes course as props to ProfessorCard & Header.

   #### Tuesday, December 22:

-  - Sam Munro
+  - s-munro
     - Set up loading component for when isLoading true.
 Loading spinner imported from 'react-loader-spinner'

   #### Saturday, Jan 2:

-  - Sam Munro
+  - s-munro
     - API:
       - New API baseURL in utils/getData.js
       - API returning JSON successfully (no errors yet)